Partial Transcript: Do you see your father's role, and your own role as historical phases of the same process?

 Subjects: African Americans; Civil rights movements; Nonviolence; Whites

-Segment Synopsis: Dr. King responds to the question of whether slave owners should recieve reparations and what that might have achieved in the long run.
+Segment Synopsis: Dr. King responds to the question of whether slave owners should receive reparations and what that might have achieved in the long run.

-Keywords: Emotional responses; Freedom with compensation for the former slaves; Reconstruction Era
+Keywords: Attitudes; Emotional responses; Freedom with compensation for the former slaves; Gunnar Myrdal; Reconstruction Era; Solutions

-Partial Transcript: All revolutions, as far as I know. . . have had the. . . tendency to move toward a centralized leadership. . .
+Partial Transcript: All revolutions, as far as I know. . .all have had the. . . tendency. . .to move toward a centralized leadership. . .

 Segment Synopsis: Dr. King explains the goal of unified leadership, preferring this to the evolution of a single leader over the entire revolution.

-Keywords: Centralized leadership within a revolution; Control; Potential; Random violence; Revolution; Shared governance
+Keywords: Centralized leadership within a revolution; Control; Massive action programs; Potential; Random violence; Revolution; Shared governance

 Subjects: Leadership; Nonviolence